damiensedgwick/Checkpoint/README.md

 ### Logging Your Work
 1. When your timer completes (or anytime), select "Log work now"
 2. Fill in the project name and description
-3. Optionally include the session duration
-4. Click "Save Log" to record your work
+3. Click "Save Log" to record your work

 ### Viewing Your Logs
 1. Select "View logs" from the menu